theoliviaan/turtle_hirst_painting/README.md

 # turtle_hirst_painting
-Created a Hirst Pinting using the python turtle module
+Created a Hirst Painting using the python turtle module